rust-lang/keyword-generics-initiative/updates/2023-02-23-keyword-generics-progress-report-feb-2023.md

 That's sure starting to feel like a lot of keywords, right?
 We've accurately described exactly what's going on, but there's a lot of repetition.
-We know that if we're dealing with a `?const ?async fn`, most arguments probably will also want to be `?const ?async`.
+We know that if we're dealing with a `const ?async fn`, most arguments probably will want to be `?const ?async`.
 But under the syntax rules we've proposed so far, you'd end up repeating that everywhere.
 And it probably gets worse once we start adding in more keywords.
 Not ideal!